spiceai/spiceai/docs/ROADMAP.md

-# Spice AI Roadmap
+# Spice.ai Roadmap

-This describes the current Spice AI Roadmap.
+This describes the current Spice.ai Roadmap.

 If you have a feature request or suggestion, please [get in touch](https://github.com/spiceai/spiceai#community)!